Kaylaj89/Cookbook/README.md

-## About Family Cooks
+## About Family Recipes

-Family Cooks is a web application that allows families to stay connected to their past, present, and future through sharing family recipes.
+Family Recipes is a web application that allows families to stay connected to their past, present, and future through sharing family recipes.

-Users of Family Cooks can:
+Users of Family Recipes can:

 - Register a 'team' so that family can add recipes to a shared repository
 - Upload photos of hand-written recipes